ColemanGariety/feldman-app/README.md

 here's an inventory of "stuff we need to find first":

 - [x] find out "music note fonts" Finale uses and get ahold of a .ttf or .otf file of one of them (I like the Jazz font)~~
 - [ ] an open source alternative to garritan instruments for playback.
-MIDIjs seems to have a bunch of options (http://galacticmilk.com/midi-js/) - abc.js looks interesting (https://github.com/paulrosen/abcjs)
+MIDIjs seems to have a bunch of options (http://galacticmilk.com/midi-js/) - abc.js looks interesting (https://github.com/paulrosen/abcjs) - blog post on midi/browser problems (http://abcnotation.com/blog/2013/04/10/the-problem-with-midi/)
 - [ ] setup Gulp to compile JSX files with gulp-nodemon and gulp-react